A Memory of Two Mondays (NET Playhouse)

-"A Memory of Two Mondays" is a television play directed by Paul Bogart in 1971, based on the play by Arthur Miller.
+"A Memory of Two Mondays" is a television play directed by Paul Bogart in 1974, based on the play by Arthur Miller.
 It aired on the PBS series NET Playhouse.

 Premise

 A group of workers earn their livings in a Brooklyn automobile parts warehouse during the Great Depression.
 Most are filled with hopelessness, some are alcoholics.
-Kenneth (Dan Hamilton), however, is a young man yearning for a college education.
+Bert (Kristoffer Tabori), however, is a young man yearning for a college education.